Error Handling in Streams

 Deciding which exceptions should be recovered is done through a PartialFunction

 .
-If an exception does not have a matching case match defined the stream is failed.
+If an exception does not have a matching case the stream is failed.

 - Scala